f4iteightiz/ellipse_iso_perimeter/README.md

 No dependencies.

-PEREL6: calculate the perimeter given a and b (2 different convergences) using convergence of AGM and MAGM.
+PEREL6: calculate the perimeter given a and b using convergence calculation of AGM/MAGM.
 No dependencies.

 PERELS: calculate the perimeter of an ellipse according the best suitable method (best convergency identified depending of the factor b/a).
-Dependencies: PEREL3 and PEREL4 (for now; implementation of PEREL6 in work).
+Dependencies: PEREL3 and PEREL4 and PEREL6 (however it could be simplified for using PEREL6 only which is the quickest convergence for the whole area a/b 0..1).

 BPEREL: calculate the other half-parameter of an ellipse by a given perimeter.